 What to do at Aoraki / Mount Cook:

-1. Hooker Valley Track – This is a very easy yet scenic 10km return route.
+1. Hooker Valley Track – This is a very easy and very scenic 10km return route.
 The track is mostly flat and can be done by children and adults alike.
+I saw many families with young children picnic-ing on the trail.
 The trail ends at Hooker Lake, with a great view of the famous Mount Cook.

 2. Blue Lakes and Tasman Glacier – another easy track, shorter than Hooker Valley that ends up with a glacier view.

-3. Lake Pukaki – the lesser-known twin of Lake Tekapo.
-Personally, I preferred Lake Pukaki better than Tekapo because it’s quieter!
+3. Lake Pukaki – This is the lesser-known twin of Lake Tekapo.
+I preferred Lake Pukaki better than Tekapo because it’s quieter!
 If you are here in the Spring, it’s also known for the Lupin flowers.

 4. Lake Tekapo – probably the most famous Alpine lake in New Zealand.
 Unlike Lake Pukaki, you can find restaurants and a tourist center at the base of the lake closest to the main road.